OpenJE/.github/profile/README.md

 ## Current Status

 This project is currently in early development.
+- Many classes have been identified and named.
+- Many class methods have been identified.
-So far only classes with virtual functions have been identified, and some functions that contain debugging print information hinting at there function names and functionality.
+- Functions that contain debugging print information have been identified and named.

 ## Projects
 - [**openje-re**](https://github.com/OpenJE/openje-re) is a library dedicated to reverse engineering the unreleased Fallout: Van Buren tech demo.